< >

 An Unpopular Phrase

-February 21, 2020 — One of the most unpopular phrases I've spoken, so unpopular that it has won me many negative karma points online and in person causes some people to turn and walk away, is the phrase "Intellectual Slavery Laws".
+February 21, 2020 — One of the most unpopular phrases I use is the phrase "Intellectual Slavery Laws".

 As far as I can figure, you cannot have Property Rights and "Intellectual Property" rights.
 Having both is logically inconsistent.
 My computer is my property.
 However, by law there are billions of peaceful things I cannot do on my computer.
 Therefore, my computer is not my property.